-Successful completion of the programme may allow students to progress to a higher-level award in the subject area.
+Successful completion of the programme may allow students to progress to a higher-level qualification in both the subject area and potentially many other subject areas.

 Graduate employment routes

 Graduates of the Bachelor of Divinity programme are well equipped not only with knowledge of religion, which can be applied in both religious and secular contexts, but also a variety of transferable skills.
 This can lead to a wide variety of career paths including but not limited to chaplaincy or counselling, teaching, law, journalism, work with the police or probation service, and charity work.